 - 1. A deacon needs the permission of the Bishop to preside over the Celebration of a Marriage.
 In cases when the marriage is to take place in a sanctuary, permission of the rector or vicar must also be obtained.
 If a priest is available, a deacon should not preside, but can do parts of the service that express the pastoral relationship with the couple. - 2.
 When presiding over a marriage, a deacon should use the traditional liturgy beginning on page 423 of the BCP with the understanding that the nuptial blessing, which follows the Prayers on page 431 of the BCP, is to be omitted. - 3.
 When a deacon presides at a marriage for a couple connected to an Episcopal congregation, the deacon should encourage the couple to get their marriage blessed by a priest at a later time. - 4.
 A deacon must ensure that the engaged couple receive adequate pre-marital counseling and preparation. - 5.
-In the case of a same-gender marriage, all guidelines with respect to Diocesan policy and approved liturgies apply and must be upheld, a summary of which can be found at www.epicenter.org/unity/.
+In the case of a same-gender marriage, all guidelines with respect to Diocesan policy and approved liturgies apply and must be upheld.